 Rubber Batching Example

-In this application example, the automated rubber batching minor ingredient system supplied by Sterling Systems & Controls will consist of coated 18 mild steel storage bins and augers, an industrial TEFC electric motor for each feeder, 18 bin vibrators, 6 mild coated steel tubular frames supporting bins and a conveyor system (infeed conveyor, scale 1 conveyor, scale 2 conveyor, scale 3 conveyor, checkweigh scale conveyor, exit conveyor, and return conveyor), stairway, and stairway landing stand, and a double pallet stand.
+In this application example, the automated rubber batching minor ingredient system supplied by Sterling Systems & Controls consists of eighteen (18) coated mild steel storage bins and augers, an industrial TEFC electric motor for each feeder, 18 bin vibrators, coated mild steel tubular frames supporting bins and a conveyor system (infeed conveyor, scale 1 conveyor, scale 2 conveyor, scale 3 conveyor, checkweigh scale conveyor, exit conveyor, and return conveyor), stairway, stairway landing stand, and a double pallet stand.
 Also included are two scissor lifts and a pneumatic bag hoist.

 WebCentral™ Supervisory Control